fuse-open/docs/articles/basics/installation-and-quickstart.md

 ## Running preview on device

-Fuse can do live preview on both Android and iOS devices, even at the same time!
+Fuse X can do live preview on both Android and iOS devices, even at the same time!

-The simplest way to get started is with the [Fuse Preview app](./preview-and-export.md#fuse-preview-app) so you should definitely try that one out first.
+The simplest way to get started is with the [Fuse X Preview app](./preview-and-export.md#fuse-x-preview-app) so you should definitely try that one out first.

-If you ever need to include non-standard packages or Uno code in your project then you can instead build your own [custom preview](./preview-and-export.md#custom-preview), but you can make that switch whenever you want to so there's no harm in starting out with the Fuse Preview app.
+If you ever need to include non-standard packages or Uno code in your project then you can instead build your own [custom preview](./preview-and-export.md#custom-preview), but you can make that switch whenever you want to so there's no harm in starting out with the Fuse X Preview app.

 ## What next?